 Control of any tasking to be confirmed and authorised by duty Harbour Master.

-Oscar 4 may be tasked by the Harbour Master to assist HM Coastguard with Search and Rescue or other incident response.
+Oscar 4 or Our Fortune may be tasked by the Harbour Master to assist HM Coastguard with Search and Rescue or other incident response.
 Control is maintained by the Harbour Master when tasked in support of HM Coastguard.

 THIRD PARTY RESOURCES